supercontainers/sc-tutorials/README.md

 - Intensive I/O using OverlayFS, TrinityRNAseq
 - Nextflow bioinformatics workflows

-14:20 - 15:00 Deploying services with containers (multiple presenters?)
+14:20 - 15:00 Container services and Kubernetes (multiple presenters)
 Might include:
 - A brief overview of deploying services using Rancher (Shane)
-- RStudio on a cloud VM with Docker (Marco)
+- RStudio on a cloud VM with Docker Compose (Marco)
-- Kubernetes deployments?
-(Eduardo)
+- Kubernetes deployments (Eduardo)

 15:00 - 15:30 AFTERNOON BREAK